 5-13 How common are neural tube defects?

 Neural tube defects occur throughout the world.
 Their birth prevalence (number of infants with neural tube defects per 1000 live births) varies according to the area (geographic location), the ethnicity and the socio-economic status of the population.
 In industrialised countries the birth prevalence of neural tube defects has decreased significantly over the last 40 to 50 years, and is now about 1/1000 live births.
-Of these infants about 50% spina bifida, 40% have anencephaly and 10% encephalocoeles.
+Of these infants about 50 percent spina bifida, 40 percent have anencephaly and 10 percent encephalocoeles.

 The prevalence (number of infants with neural tube defects per 1000 in a population) of neural tube defects in South Africa is small as most infants born with these defects die young.
-In rural Limpopo more than 90% of infants born with anencephaly, encephalocoele or meningomyelocoele die before the age of two years.
+In rural Limpopo more than 90 percent of infants born with anencephaly, encephalocoele or meningomyelocoele die before the age of 2 years.

-In black populations in South Africa, the birth prevalence of neural tube defects in urban areas is about 1/1000 live births while in rural areas it is about 4/1000 live births.
+In black South African populations, the birth prevalence of neural tube defects in urban areas is about 1/1000 live births while in rural areas it is about 4/1000 live births.